 Jellyfish stings are relatively common problems for people swimming, wading or diving in seawaters.
-The long tentacles trailing from the jellyfish body can discharge thousands of microscopic barbed stingers that release venom into your skin.
+The long tentacles trailing from the jellyfish body can inject you with venom from thousands of microscopic barbed stingers.

-Jellyfish stings can vary greatly in severity.
+Jellyfish stings vary greatly in severity.
 Most often they result in immediate pain and red, irritated marks on the skin.
-Some jellyfish stings may cause more whole-body (systemic) illness, and in rare cases, jellyfish stings are life-threatening.
+Some jellyfish stings may cause more whole-body (systemic) illness.
+And in rare cases jellyfish stings are life-threatening.

-Most jellyfish stings get better with home treatment, but severe reactions require emergency medical care.
+Most jellyfish stings get better with home treatment.
+Severe reactions require emergency medical care.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.